-This revised second addendum of the Townley School's Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time, to protect all children, whether attending school or remaining at home, from harm and abuse.
+This revised addendum of the Townley School Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements when schools need to close due to a lockdown, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Townley School is committed to ensuring the safety and wellbeing of all its students.
-The following safeguarding principles remain unchanged:
+Townley School is committed to ensuring the safety and wellbeing of all its students and will ensure compliance with Keeping Children Safe in Education (KCSIE) which remains in force throughout the response to coronavirus (COVID-19).

+The following safeguarding principles therefore remain unchanged:

-- The best interests of children must always continue to come first; - If anyone in a school or college has a safeguarding concern about any child they should continue to act and act immediately: - A DSL or deputy should be available: - It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to children; - Children should continue to be protected when they are online.
+- The best interests of children must always continue to come first; - If anyone in a school or college has a safeguarding concern about any child they should continue to act and act immediately; - A DSL or deputy should be available; - It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to children; - Children should continue to be protected when they are online.